Our Legends and Lore Await Your Visit

 For half a century, Wilmington grew slowly until the Wilmington & Weldon Railroad in 1840 opened the NC backwoods to the Wilmington marketplace, producing a flurry of trading activity.
 By 1850, Wilmington was the largest city in NC.
 During the next ten years, some of the city’s most impressive structures were built including Thalian Hall/City Hall (c.1858), Latimer House Museum (c.1852) and the Bellamy Mansion Museum (c.1859).

 During the Civil War, a massive network of defenses at Fort Fisher protected the Cape Fear River.
 Due to the strength of the protection at Fort Fisher, Wilmington was the last Atlantic Coast port of the Confederacy to remain open to trade.
 The blockade runner brought needed supplies to inland troops.
-Fort Fisher fell to Federal troops during the largest naval bombardment of the 19th century on January 15, 1865 and the city soon filled with troops in occupation.
+Fort Fisher fell to Federal troops during the largest naval bombardment of the 19th century on Jan.
+15, 1865, and the city soon filled with troops in occupation.
 In February of 1865, the United States Colored Troops (USCT) fought against the Confederate Army in the Battle of Forks Road, which took place on the grounds where Cameron Art Museum sits today.
-Commemorated with a bronze sculpture, Boundless, the battle was won by the USCT and contributed greatly to the Union's control over Wilmington.
+The museum's USCT Park is located on the battlegrounds and is the nation's first park honoring the USCT and their fight for freedom.
+Commemorated with a life-size bronze sculpture, Boundless, the battle was won by the USCT and contributed greatly to the Union's control over Wilmington.
 After the war and a brief period of economic depression, Wilmington regained its prominence as a center of commerce and culture.
 Cotton became a major export and the city enjoyed a great building boom.

 Reconstruction & Beyond